 In addition to my Computing studies, I also studied Spanish and Business with the OU, resulting in my receiving the Certificates in Spanish and in Business Studies.

 I love cricket, by far my favourite sport.
 I captain and manage an occasional touring side known as the Haymakers.
 I bowl unorthodox leg-spin and can bat in a pinch, though most of my acts seem to come at a time of team crisis!
+In 2013, my take on Shakespeare and cricket won the Wisden Cricketers’ Almanack Writing Competition, appearing in the 151st edition.

 I also like my music, in particular the blues and blues-rock.
 I play the piano and the Hammond organ, neither very well, but enough for some off-key low-key gigs.